academic-resources/odin/js/floats.md

 ### ** Shapes
 Wrapping text around boxes with float is relatively straightforward, but you can also have fun with other shapes by using `shapes-outside`.
 This property allows text to wrap around various shapes, which you can read about in [this article by css-tricks](https://css-tricks.com/almanac/properties/s/shape-outside/). ** While this may seem like it's not that different, things get really crazy when we have a look at [Chrome's CSS Shapes Editor Extension](https://chrome.google.com/webstore/detail/css-shapes-editor/nenndldnbcncjmeacmnondmkkfedmgmp?hl=en-US).
 Whoa!
-While by no means necessary, this is a fascinating interactive tool that lets you create and adjust the shapes with an interactive editor.**
+While by no means necessary, this is a fascinating interactive tool that lets you create and adjust the shapes with an interactive editor :**

 ---